There are many people with dwarfism who learn to drive successfully, requiring a variety of different adaptions, some more simple than others.

 The first step would be to apply for a provisional driving license, indicating on the application form the necessary type of dwarfism.
 You will then be contacted to provide medical evidence from your doctor, to support you ability to drive and the form of dwarfism you have indicated on the initial application.

-If you are in receipt of DLA, once you have your provisional license, the next step would be to contact Motability who will advise an assessment to determine the adaptions needed, these are often organised through Motability and The Forum of Mobility Centres.
+If you are in receipt of DLA, once you have your provisional license, the next step would be to contact Motability who will advise an assessment to determine the adaptions needed, these are often organised through Motability and Driving Mobility.

 They will then arrange for you to undertake an assessment with an Occupational Therapist to determine the correct adaptions to suit your specific needs and facilitate your driving.
 Advising on the car specifications which would be suitable, along with the adaptions which would allow you to drive.